 Prominent theories of reality, e.g., realism and nominalism, materialism and idealism, teleology and determinism.

 527. Values and Social Science (3)

-Prerequisite: Six units in philosophy
+Prerequisite: Six units in philosophy.

 Analysis and discussion of the nature of values and value-judgment with particular reference to the social sciences.
 Among relevant issues: the naturalistic fallacy, facts and values; authoritarianism, emotivism, objective relativism; the individual and the community.

 528. Theory of Ethics (3)

 Prerequisite: Six units in philosophy.

 Significant and typical value theories and systems and the concrete problems such theories seek to explain.
 Emphasis will be on moral values.

 531. Philosophy of Language (3)

-Prerequisite: Six units in philosophy.
+Prerequisite: Six units in philosophy

 An introduction to theories of meaning for natural languages and formal systems; concepts of truth, synonymy and analyticity; related epistemological and ontological problems.

 532. Philosophy of History (3)

 Prerequisite: Six units in philosophy.

 The nature of history and historical inquiry.
 As metaphysics: A study of theories of historical development.
-As methodology: History as science, truth and fact in history, historical objectivity, the purpose of history.
+As methodology: history as science, truth and fact in history, historical objectivity, the purpose of history.

 535. Philosophy of Religion (3)

 Prerequisite: Six units in philosophy.

-Philosophical examination of issues raised by the religious impulse in man.
-536. Philosophy of Mind (3) Prerequisite: Three upper division units in philosophy.
+Philosophical examination of issues raised by the religious impulse in man 536.
+Philosophy of Mind (3) Prerequisite: Three upper division units in philosophy.

 Analysis of the concept of mind, intention, behavior, etc. Developments generated by works of such philosophers as Wittgenstein, Wisdom, and Ryle.

+537. Philosophy of Science (3)

+Prerequisite: Six units in philosophy.

-537. Philosophy of Science (3) The basic concepts and methods underlying contemporary scientific thought.
-Contributions of the special sciences to a view of the universe as a whole.
-541. History of Aesthetics (3) Prerequisite: Philosophy 101, 102 or 103.
+The basic concepts and methods underlying contemporary scientific thought.
+Contributions of the special sciences to a view of the universe as

+541. History of Aesthetics (3)

+Prerequisite: Philosophy 101, 102 or 103.
 Major documents in the history of aesthetics.

+542. Philosophy of Art (3)

+Prerequisite: Six units in philosophy.